gabag30/publicContent/sampleDockerN8n/README.md

 - Custom CA: replace `selfSignedCertificate/sampleCert.pem` with your organization CA bundle if needed.
 - Ports: this setup binds services to localhost only for safety.
 Adjust `docker-compose.override.private.yml` if remote access is required.

+Postgres init troubleshooting:

+- Double-execution error (psql syntax near `:`): If logs show the wrapper ran and then `/docker-entrypoint-initdb.d/init.sql` runs too, ensure the SQL is mounted as `init.sql.template` and only `/docker-entrypoint-initdb.d/010-init.sh` executes.
+Update compose, then restart Postgres or `down -v` for a fresh init.
+- Init didn’t run: The `postgres_data` volume already contains a cluster.
+Either reset with `docker compose down -v` or re-run the wrapper manually: `docker compose exec postgres bash -lc '/docker-entrypoint-initdb.d/010-init.sh'`.
+- Password quoting errors: Do not put double quotes around passwords in SQL.
+The wrapper passes values via `psql -v` and the template uses safe quoting, so keep values in `.env` without extra quoting.

+## Minimize Downloads

+- Prefer minimal profiles: start only `n8n` + `postgres` (no profiles), and add `--profile ui` / `--profile db-ui` only when needed.
+- Start specific services: `docker compose up -d n8n postgres` also limits pulls to just those images.
+- Avoid building from source: building `n8n` or Open WebUI locally still pulls large base images and fetches dependencies (often more data than pulling the official images).
+- Reuse images offline: on a machine with fast internet, pull once then transfer:
+  - Save: `docker pull <image:tag>; docker save <image:tag> | gzip > image.tar.gz`
+  - Load: `gunzip -c image.tar.gz | docker load`
+  - Do this for: `n8nio/n8n:latest`, `ankane/pgvector`, and any optional UIs you plan to use.
+- Match platform: if you’re on ARM/AMD64, ensure your Docker defaults match host arch to avoid emulation downloads.

 ## Upgrading

 Update containers to the latest images while preserving data: